-In short, while there many reasons not root your Android device, rooting enables you to use the superuser (or root) permissions of the operating system, giving you more control.
+Rooted apps aren't for everyone — we can spell out the reasons why you shouldn't root your Android device.
+That said, rooting enables you to use the superuser (or root) permissions of Android, giving you more control.
 And root apps can put that control to good use.

 Here's a closer look at some of the best root apps you can install on your Android device and what each one can do for you.